Justification

 • Alejandro Ibarra.
 Associate of the Competition Law Center, George Washington University.

-Purpose of the session: given the crucial importance of the fight against collusive practices and corruption to ensure a level playing field and promote efficiency in procurement processes, we will explore various aspects, such as the prevention of bid rigging, the promotion of the participation of small and medium-sized enterprises, the objective evaluation of bids and the optimisation of public resources.
+Purpose of the session: Given the crucial importance of the fight against collusive practices and corruption to ensure a level playing field and promote efficiency in procurement processes, we will explore various aspects, such as the prevention of bid rigging, the promotion of the participation of small and medium-sized enterprises, the objective evaluation of bids and the optimization of public resources.
 The aim is to provide an overview and guidance in order to understand the challenges and opportunities related to this policy.

-09:50 – 10:00 Questions and comments
+10:10 – 10:20 Questions and comments

-10:10 – 12:10
+10:30 – 12:10

 20 min each